Ryzen 5 7600X vs Core Ultra 9 285K

 The Bottom Line

 At $199.99, the Ryzen 5 7600X is the most affordable option.
 It takes the lead in tdp and base clock.
-Tagged as Budget Pick.
+Tagged as Best Benchmark Value and Most Efficient.

 Strengths